Ethan Allen boating accident: Investigation

 Speculation about the cause of the capsizing originally centered on the sizable wake of a much larger cruise ship, the Lake George Steamboat Company's Mohican, which traverses Lake George daily.
 However, no evidence emerged to support this theory.
 Tourists at a nearby camp reported that the Mohican did not pass the area of the lake where the Ethan Allen sank until 20 minutes later.

 There were multiple reports by people near and around the lake of several other boats being in the vicinity.
 Reports from some people at local campsites claim that a speed boat had passed by, while others claim the lake was calm.
 Warren County Police did not confirm whether there were other boats around the Ethan Allen.
-The weather was also not a factor in this accident, as the skies were clear and the wind was calm.
+The weather was also not a factor in this sinking, as the skies were clear and the wind was calm.

 On October 3, the Ethan Allen was raised by investigators and taken to the Warren County Airport.
-The following week, the Ethan Allen was returned to Lake George for a series of tests to determine what caused it to capsize.
-According to WRGB, the Mohican was used during tests on three consecutive days.
-On October 15 it was confirmed that the Ethan Allen was making a sharp turn and that weight was a factor for the capsizing.
-On November 4, the alcohol results from the toxicology center showed that the captain of the Ethan Allen did not drink alcohol on the day of the accident.
+The following week, the “Ethan Allen” sister boat de Champlain was utilized on Lake George for a series of tests to determine what caused it to capsize.
+According to WRGB, the Mohican was also used during tests on three consecutive days.
+On October 15 it was confirmed that the Ethan Allen capsizing was due to the sharp turn into the wake of the passing boat, the shift of the passengers to the port side, and the overloading of the vessel.
+It is important to note that the “NTSB” determined the high degree turn to starboard to meet the wave head on was a normal reaction to the circumstances, however it was not timely enough to prevent the vessel from immediately listing to port right after contact.
+On November 4, the alcohol results from the toxicology center showed that the captain of the Ethan Allen did not drink alcohol on the day of the sinking.

-On February 3, 2006, the official police report for the Ethan Allen accident was released after a three-month delay.
+On February 3, 2006, the official police report for the Ethan Allen sinking was released after a three-month delay.
 The report is 530 pages in three volumes, with all the information about the Ethan Allen.
 There has been much discussion over whether or not the Mohican did or did not pass the Ethan Allen, causing it to capsize.
 People around and on the lake at the time claim the Mohican had passed 20 minutes after the Ethan Allen had capsized.
 The pilot of the Ethan Allen, Richard Paris, stated:

 I started to swing the bow of the boat to the right and immediately encountered stray waves from the wake of the Mohican that was going northbound.
 The entire boat then tipped to the left and just kept right on going.
 Regardless of the actions or locations of other craft, the report concluded that the Ethan Allen incident was not a crime.